-A comprehensive Public Involvement Program was initiated as part of this PD&E Study.
 An Advanced Notification Package was prepared by CFX and distributed through the Florida State Clearinghouse on April 27, 2020.
 The AN Package included a Preliminary Environmental Discussion to give stakeholders an opportunity to provide input and become involved in the project.
 The AN was distributed to 62 stakeholders.
 As a result of the AN distribution, nine comments were received.
-The public involvement program included a public workshop, Environmental Advisory Group and Project Advisory Group meetings, CFX Environmental Stewardship Council meetings, a public hearing (pending) and several coordination meetings with the FDOT District Five as well as other project stakeholders.
+Table 6-1 summarizes agency/stakeholder comments received.